spectrocloud/librarium/content/docs/09.5-security/11-product-architecture.md

 - **Self-hosted**: The management plane is hosted in your environment.
 It can be on-prem VMware vSphere, OpenStack, bare metal, or in a public cloud that manages your compute instances, or a managed Kubernetes cluster such as Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE).

 Palette’s robust security measures safeguard your data and ensure the integrity of our services.
 We adhere to industry-leading standards and continuously refine our practices to provide the highest level of security.
 Palette infrastructure safeguards data in your Kubernetes production environment with its zero-trust architecture, granular Role-Based Access Control (RBAC), immutable Linux distributions ([Kairos](https://kairos.io/)), and hardened clusters and Kubernetes packs.
-Review [Hardened Infrastructure](/security/hardened-infrastructure) to learn more.

 Palette's security controls ensure data protection in SaaS operation at the management platform level and the [tenant](/glossary-all#tenant) cluster level.
-To learn more, refer to [SaaS Operation](/security/saas-operation).
+To learn more, refer to [SaaS Operation](/security/product-architecture/saas-operation).
 In self-hosted operation, you must ensure security controls in your environment.
-Find out more about self-hosted deployment in [Self-Hosted Operation](/security/self-hosted-operation).
+Find out more about self-hosted deployment in [Self-Hosted Operation](/security/product-architecture/self-hosted-operation).

 ## Multi-tenancy